Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Another decision you need to make is how to structure your business.
 Your business structure determines how you’re taxed, how you obtain capital, your liabilities, and other factors.

-Other reasons to incorporate your business include:
+Factors to consider in structuring your business include:

 - Protecting your personal assets